1. Import HashiCorp GPG signing key

 proxmox_url = "${var.proxmox_api_url}" # Uses the defined API URL.

-# username and token for authentication to the Proxmox API.
+# Username and token for authentication to the Proxmox API.

 username = "${var.proxmox_api_token_id}"